 IM: There is a Japanese Pillow Book, observations and musings of a courtesan.
 The Kama Sutra, the classical Indian treatise on the Art of Love, describes ‘Sixty-four Arts’ which reminds us of the 64 hexagrams of the I Ching.
 These arts add to one’s graciousness, charm, and desirability.
 They include singing, music, dancing, writing, drawing, painting, sewing, reading, recitation, poetry, sculpture, gymnastics, games, flower arranging, cooking, decoration, perfumery, gardening, mimicry, mental exercises, languages, etiquette, carpentry, magic, chemistry, mineralogy, herbology, healing, gambling, architecture, logic, charm-making, religious rites, household management, disguise, physical sports, and martial arts plus many contemporary activities.
 May we learn to enjoy them all.

-Next week, in part two of this series, Burden will talk with Miller more specifically about various practices and the directions to take to begin healing the body and healing the sacred sexual self.
+Next week, in part two of this series, ZB will talk with Miller more specifically about various practices and the directions to take to begin healing the body and healing the sacred sexual self.
 Stay tuned…

 * * *